Dates & Prices

 Award-winning service, low prices, client satisfaction

-From the Guatemalan highlands to the cloud forests of Costa Rica and all the little towns and surf spots in between, you'll roll through four Central American countries for a taste of what this incredibly diverse region is plating up.
-From tropical forests alive with jungle melodies to vast freshwater lakes and active volcanoes, this pocket of Central America is ready to be explored.
-Whether you're gazing over a volcanic crater in Cerro Verde, spotting colourful birds perched on the colonial facades of Granada, standing in the shadow of mighty Arenal Volcano or spotting sloths among the canopy of Monteverde Cloud Forest - this trip through Guatemala, El Salvador, Nicaragua and Costa Rica is perfect for those who like their adventures 'la forma natural'.
+From the Guatemalan highlands to the cloud forests of Costa Rica (and all the surf spots in between), you'll join a new group of soon-to-be friends and roll through four Central American countries for a taste of this diverse region.
+Discover tropical forests alive with jungle melodies, vast freshwater lakes and active volcanoes - this wildlife-rich pocket of Central America is ready to be explored.
+Turn your eyes to a volcanic crater in Cerro Verde, spot colourful birds on the facades of Granada, stand in the shadow of the mighty Arenal Volcano and search for sloths among the canopy of Monteverde Cloud Forest.
+This trip through Guatemala, El Salvador, Nicaragua and Costa Rica is perfect for those who like their adventures 'la forma natural'.

 -